 - Riders should not engage in warm-ups within games arena until lanes allocated.

 - Judge and Scorer cannot share the same Lorry or Car unless from the same household.
+If weather conditions force sharing of Lorry and social distancing is not possible, then face masks are mandatory

 - Social Distancing means no visiting other lorries.